diegofernandezarista/project_spotify_api_analysis/README.md

 ## Acknowledgments 🙏

-Special thanks to Spotify for Developers for providing API access and making this analysis possible!
+Special thanks to Spotipy for providing a Python client that simplifies access to the Spotify API, and to Spotify for Developers for granting API access, making this analysis possible!

 If you’d like to discuss or collaborate on future enhancements, feel free to reach out!